A Day in the Life of a Hospitality Manager: What to Expect

 Financial Management

 Part of a hospitality manager's responsibilities includes managing the establishment's finances.
 This might involve reviewing daily sales, managing budgets, and planning for future expenses.
-Ensuring financial health is crucial for the long-term success of the business.
+A reliable point of sale (POS) system simplifies sales tracking and cash handling, ensuring financial health is maintained.

 Event Coordination